sungkyun123/MiDAS-Simulation/README.md

 #### Software
-There are special requirements to run the simulation.
+There are no special software requirements to run the simulation.

 ### Installation & Compilation